jeffcogswell/system-manager-hello-node/README.md

 ## Now register it as a system service

 System-manager takes care of everything, and we've included two .nix files to do the work for you.
-From the root, simply run:
+From the root folder, drop into a root shell and simply run:

 ```
+sudo bash
 nix run 'github:numtide/system-manager' -- switch --flake '.'
 ```